MELISSA BLOCK, Host:

 But toxicologist Isaac Wirgin at New York University found that some populations of the exposed fish were doing OK.

-Professor ISAAC WIRGIN (Toxicologist, York University): And it turns out that the more we were dealing with these things, it became apparent that they actually were very resistant to PCB and dioxin.
+ISAAC WIRGIN: And it turns out that the more we were dealing with these things, it became apparent that they actually were very resistant to PCB and dioxin.

 JOYCE: Here's what had happened.
 In some fish, pollutants entered the nucleus of cells, where they distorted the DNA instructions from one particular gene.
 The fish got sick.
 But some tomcod, just by chance, had a version of that gene that tolerates PCBs and dioxin.
 So over time, fish with the resistant gene did better than fish without it, and pretty much took over.